Background

 But this ought to be done gently, non-judgmentally, and without condemnation.

-The more willing enabled the abuse survivor is to conform to reality of her mistreatment and the offender, the stronger she would feel and the less guilty.
+The more willing, enabled the abuse survivor is to conform to reality of her mistreatment and the offender, the stronger she would feel and the less guilty.

-Typically, the patient's helplessness decreases together with herself denial.
+Typically, the patient's helplessness decreases together with her self denial.
 Her self-esteem, as well as her sense of self-worth, stabilizes.

 The therapist should emphasize the survivor's strength and demonstrate how they can save her from a recurrence of the abuse or help her cope with it and with her abuser.

-Education is an important, crucial tool in this process of recovery.
 The patient should be made aware of the prevalence and nature of violence against women and of stalking, of the emotional and physical effects, of the warning signs, red flags, legal redress, coping strategies, safety precaution, everything she needs to grow, she needs to be taught.

 The therapist or social worker should provide the victim with lists of contacts, help organizations, law enforcement agencies, other women in her condition, domestic violence shelters, and victim support groups both online and in her neighborhood or city.

-Knowledge empowers and reduces the victim's sense of isolation and worthlessness.
 Helping the survivor regain control of her life is the overriding goal of the entire therapeutic process.

 With this aim in mind, she should be encouraged to re-establish contact with family, friends, colleagues, and the community at large.